20 Shoulder Length Hairstyles for Thin Fine Hair: Fuller Styles That Don’t Fall Flat

 9. Mid-Length Hush Cut

 A hush cut adds movement without taking too much density.
 The layers are airy and blended, with soft texture through the ends and a light fringe option.
-It is great if your hair feels flat at the crown.
-Use root spray, then finger style.
+It’s great if your hair feels flat at the crown — I’ve been spritzing Living Proof Full Dry Volume and Texture Spray at the roots before finger styling, and the lift it gives fine hair without any crunch is genuinely impressive.

 10. Modern Soft Wolf Cut

 A modern soft wolf cut works best on fine hair when the layers stay longer.
 You get lift at the crown and a lived-in outline, but the ends still look substantial.
 Ask for wispy texture, not razored thinning.
-Scrunch in mousse and air dry.
+Scrunch in mousse and air dry — I’ve been reaching for the Oribe Curl Gelée for Beautiful Definition and Frizz Control lately, and it gives that effortless, undone shape without weighing fine hair down.

 11. Modern S-Waves Lob